W427697/Discord-/docs/writing-docs/autodocs.md

 ### Configure the table of contents

-To simplify navigation, the table of contents on the documentation page will only show the `h3` headings that are automatically generated.
+By default, the table of contents on the documentation page will only show the `h3` headings that are automatically generated.
 However, if you want to customize the table of contents, you can add more parameters to the `toc` property.
 The following options and examples of how to use them are available.

 | Option                | Description                                                                                                                                          |
 | --------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- |